Skip to content

 Supermarkets in New York

 Supermarkets in New York cater to New Yorkers in all their needs.
 I often get questions about doing groceries in the city.
-There are not many big chain supermarkets but you can find good alternatives to buy fresh food, natural products, grooming and cosmetics and more.
+There are not many big chain supermarkets, but you can find good alternatives to buy fresh food, natural products, grooming and cosmetics and more.
 Read on to find a list of supermarkets in New York that are worth visiting.

 1. Whole Foods

 Probably the most famous supermarket in New York!
 Although the prices are a bit higher, Whole Foods is a very convenient choice.
-There are many shops in Manhattan and you can easily find all kinds of food; fresh produce or snacks, cleaning products and even household products.
-Whole Foods offers organic and sustainable products, along with many vegetarian or vegan, sugar-free and gluten-free options.
-Almost all Whole Foods shops in Manhattan also have a counter with various ready-to-eat meals and salads for a few dollars.
+There are many shops in Manhattan and you can easily find all kinds of food, fresh produce or snacks, cleaning products and even household products.

 Supermarkets in New York - Whole Foods Supermarkets in New York - Whole Foods Selection